Snowskate: History and design

 The first snowskate traces its history to the Snurfer circa 1964.
 The Snurfer is considered to be the first snowboard to ever hit the market, but it could arguably be called the first snowskate, since it was without bindings.
 Joshua Luther first coined the phrase snowskate when he needed a way to get across town during a blizzard.

 Around 1970, a product called the "Snow Skate" was sold in local toy and sporting good stores.
 They resembled the modern day Fuse snowskate.
 There were two ski-like apparatuses that were attached to the area around the truck of a skateboard, allowing the skateboard to move through the snow.
 The "Ski" portion of the snow skate is made of a hard plastic with rubber straps that went over the skateboard wheels to hold them together.
 Other mentionable early snowskate brands were The "Skeeter" and the "Snodad".
 Designs of this early era ranged from two skiblades on the lower deck (Like the Skeeter) to four blades on the lower deck.
 Sometimes, the early snowskates used metal runners, similar to ice skate blades, enabling the snowskater to use the momentum to ride well.

 The "Snodad" came about much later in time.
 It was created by PNW skaters with the intent of riding fresh snow without bindings.
 Unfortunately the demise of the company came shortly after its official launch.
 It exists only as a historical "tip of the hat" to these pioneers of snowboarding without bindings.

-Modern snowskates

-Snowskates are now available in four varieties: the single deck variety, the bideck variety, the 4x4 variety, and the powderskate variety.
-All of the modern snowskates have either a waterproof top grip coating on the deck, or a textured deck to avoid slippage while riding.